andrewchungxam/CosmosDBFromSwift/README.md

 }
 ```

-Then, in the Azure.Mobile link you'll notice there is an ARM template which allows you to with one click from the Github portal, create various Azure services.
-You'll see a Function spun up in a couple minute - you can use that Function to either go Method A or B.  NOTE - at this point, you need to use the C# version (Not Javascript, not C# Script).
-There will be code pre-loaded for the Function to be used as a permissions broker as described in Method A or B.  (Note - if your ARM template fails for some reason, try deploying it again with all the same values you did the first time and without deleting anything.)
+In the Azure.Mobile link you'll notice there is an ARM template which allows you to with one click from the Github portal, create various Azure services.
+You'll see a Function spin up in a couple minute - you can use that Function to either go Method A or B.  NOTE - at this point, you need to use the C# version (Not Javascript, not C# Script to get all the additional code).
+There will be code pre-loaded for the Function to be used as a permissions broker similar to what was described in Method B.  (Note - if your ARM template fails for some reason, try deploying it again with all the same values you did the first time and without deleting anything.)

 Finally, there is a lot of code in the AzureData module that makes it convenient and easy to access and write data to your CosmosDB; there is also the ability to enable offline capabilities and cache data locally.

 ---------